MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/migrate-automatic-record-creation-and-sla-agreements.md

 ## Things to consider

-After you run the migration tool, you can view detailed results only for rules or items that have failed the premigration check or those items that were partially migrated or are incomplete.
+After you run the migration tool, you can view detailed results only for rules or items that failed the premigration check or those items that were partially migrated or are incomplete.

-When you rerun the migration tool, it picks up any updates or edits in the web client if the rule or item has been edited in the web client:
+When you rerun the migration tool, it picks up any updates or edits in the web client if the rule or item was edited in the web client:

-  - Prior to the actual migration.
+  - Before the actual migration.
   - To resolve errors after a failed migration attempt.

 The following updates or edits to a rule or item made in the web client aren't considered if:

-  - You edit the rule in the web client after it's successfully migrated to Unified Interface.
+  - You edit the rule in the web client after it successfully migrates to Unified Interface.
 For the edits to be visible in Unified Interface, you must delete the successfully migrated rule or item in Unified Interface and migrate it again from the web client.
   - You edit the migrated rules in Unified Interface as well.

 To learn about how to create rules in the Customer Service Hub app, see [Automatically create or update records in Customer Service Hub](automatically-create-update-records.md) and [Define service-level agreements](define-service-level-agreements.md).